-This basic prompt is meant to foster more personal connection between team members.
+This basic prompt is meant to foster a more personal connection between team members.
 Each participant is encouraged to share a fun fact about themselves by completing the following sentence: “Something about me you probably don’t know is…”.
 After everyone goes, you can spice it up by voting on the most interesting or surprising fact and giving that person a small prize.
 Or, make this a guessing game by having team members email their answers to the facilitator in advance.
-Then, the facilitator can read-out each fact and have everyone guess who it’s about.
+Then, the facilitator can read out each fact and have everyone guess who it’s about.

 Story Around the Circle:

 This warm-up involves the collaborative creation of a silly story.
-The facilitator or leader starts the story with an incomplete sentence like “One day, an undercover agent posing as a marketing executive entered a…”.
+The facilitator or leader starts the story with an incomplete sentence like, “One day, an undercover agent posing as a marketing executive entered a…”.
 Then, the facilitator “passes” the story to another person in the meeting, who completes the sentence, builds on it, and creates another incomplete sentence to pass to the next person.
 The final person wraps up the story with a concluding statement.
 Make sure you have someone writing down the story as you go.
 Or, you could ask that everyone type their statements into the chat room as a way to capture them.
 Then, after the story is complete, the facilitator reads the entire story back to the group.

 One Word Check-In:

 During this warm-up, team members are given a prompt and asked to select and share just one word that represents their answer.
-Words can be shared out-loud or in the chat box.
+Words can be shared out loud or in the chat box.
 Example prompts could include: “How are you feeling right now?,” “What’s something you need most from the team?,” or “What’s something you’re thankful for today?”.

 What am I Doing?: